Mangos489/rottenmangos/README.md

-Hey welcome to the code base for my website.
+Hey welcome to the code base for a team website.

 This is just something im making in my spare time to get familiar with base html, css and maybe typescript idk but mostly with web design.